prijatelilab/PrijateliTree/README.md

 ## Dev commands
 - `make lint`: Runs the `pre-commit` processes and lints the repository.
+- `make create_requirements`: Creates a `requirements.txt` file based off of the imported packages in the `pyproject.toml` file.
 - `make build`: Builds the Docker images for the application and the database pass through.
 - `make start`: Starts the Docker containers based on the images created in the `make build` step.
 - `make create_db`: Runs the alembic scripts.
 This MUST be run before you run the `make start` command, or it will error.